HypnosXC/HypnosXC.github.io/_pages/about.md

         <em>Arxiv</em>, 2024
         <br>
         <a href="https://arxiv.org/abs/2308.10061">arXiv</a >
-        <p>We present Temporal Perceiver (TP), a general architecture based on Transformer decoders as a unified solution to detect arbitrary generic boundaries, including shot-level, event-level and scene-level temporal boundaries.
+        <p>We present Decoupled Prompt Learning (DPL), a general prompt learning architecture which decouples the attention calculations between the input instance and learnable prompts, and then recombines them to establish a more effective and effcient learning for Vision-language Models with better generalization ablity.
         </p>
       </td>